Belmond Sanctuary Lodge review – the best hotel to see Machu Picchu & the Inca Ruins

 Same applies to the shower (no bathtub, sorry ladies).
 It really was nothing special but did its job.
 Altogether the bathroom facilities have about 4 square meters.
 But don’t cringe: rather enjoy the hot tub with the Machu Picchu view as often as you can!
 Building space really is an expensive commodity so close to the entrance, still, I have to figure in the tiny bathrooms as a negative in my review of the Belmond Sanctuary Lodge.

-Food at the Belmond Sanctuary Lodge
+The Food at the Belmond Sanctuary Lodge

 So let’s review the food.
 You will be on your feet at a rather high altitude (Machu Picchu is located 2.400 meters above sea level) all day.
 A healthy diet will be essential and the Belmond Sanctuary Lodge really goes beyond meeting that expectation.
 All food and drinks will be included in your room price; there is only one restaurant, however, where breakfast, lunch, and dinner are served.

 Okay, I lied: There is also a crowded buffet-style restaurant inside the hotel where a lot of day-tourists book lunch in advance.
 In my opinion there really is no point in going there (FYI: both Restaurants are open to the public).
-The quality at the buffet will be inferior (though arguably still good!), plus you will be served a very selected 4 to 6-course meal in the other restaurant at no additional cost.
+The quality at the buffet will be inferior (though arguably still good!), plus you will be served a very selected 4 or 6-course meal in the other restaurant at no additional cost.
 What you can see above is a (crappy mobile) picture of one of the starters.
 The food, in general, is excellent, with a healthy dose of Peruvian influence.
 It is nothing in the way of Michelin star cuisine, but for Peruvian standards, it is very good indeed.

 (Note: Prices in the a la carte Restaurant are very steep, probably to scare off the budget tourists.
 As a guest at Belmond Sanctuary Lodge, you don’t have to care about a Burger costing 30 Dollar, though, as it’s included in your room fare!
 You got to consider, though, that all food has to be brought in from far away and up the mountain, hence my very favorable review of the Sanctuary lodge Machu Picchu.)